-Republicans in Congress are putting the pieces together on President Trump's tax plan - paving the way for more billionaire giveaways at the expense of middle class and working people - taking away from Medicaid and SNAP that people count on.
+Republicans in Congress are finalizing President Trump's Big Bill.
+This bill paves the way for more billionaire giveaways at the expense of middle class and working people - taking away Medicaid and SNAP that people count on.
 When communicating about Trump and Republicans' cuts to programs Americans rely on, it is critical to communicate the real-life consequences of cuts to these programs: tell the story of who and how they'll be impacted.
-It's also critical to make sure people know "why" these cuts are happening, so
+It's also critical to make sure people know "why" these cuts are happening, so Trump and Republicans can fund tax breaks for Trump and his billionaire friends.